mogonc34/ITSC3155051Group7Project/api/User_Manual.md

 To view the menu items, the customer can make a GET request to the API.
 The API will retrieve the menu items from the database and return them to the customer.

 ### 2.3.
 Rate and Review
+#### 2.3.1: Rate a Menu Item
+To provide a rating for a menu item, go to the Rating Reviews section > "POST /rating-reviews/ Create Rating Review" - you will need your Customer ID, the Menu Item ID; then can enter your Review Text and (integer) Score.
+#### 2.3.2: Update a Rating Review provided previously
+To update a rating review, go to the Rating Reviews section > "PUT /rating-reviews/{rating_review_id} Update Rating Review" - you will need the Review ID (from the previous Rating); then can enter your Review Text and (integer) Score.

 ### 2.7.
 Viewing Promotions
 To view the promotions, the customer can make a GET request to the API.
 The API will retrieve the promotions from the database and return them to the customer.